-A: It depends what type of relationship she thinks you’re having.
+Answer: It depends on what type of relationship she thinks you’re having.

 If it’s just no ties sex then there’s no problem but if she is looking for a longer term relationship, I think she might think you’re treating her as a booty call.

-In general though, I think too much too soon can be the kiss of death for manhy relationships.
+In general, though, I think too much too soon can be the kiss of death for many relationships.

 Why not take the time to get to know each other properly and enjoy the dating stage?

-Q: I’m a normal girl.
-I get friendzoned every time by every guy I have a crush on?
+Question: I’m a normal girl.
+Why do I keep getting friend zoned every time by every guy I have a crush on?
 What should I do?